 Some optional extras to make these bars your own include adding some dark chocolate chips, a handful of seeds like hemp seeds, pumpkin seeds, or flax seeds sprinkled on top, a spoonful of coconut oil to add some healthy fats, a scoop of your favorite protein powder for extra protein, or perhaps a scoop of powdered peanut butter.

 Start by getting the oven preheated and finding a suitable container for baking the banana bars.

-I prefer to use a 9"x13" silicone baking pan as it makes removing the cooked bars super easy without needing to line it with baking paper.
+I prefer to use a 9"x13" silicone baking pan (otherwise known as a jelly roll pan) as it makes removing the cooked bars super easy without needing to line it with baking paper.

-If you do not have a silicone pan, then simply use a regular baking pan and line it with parchment paper or line it with coconut oil for easy removal.
+If you do not have a silicone pan, then simply use a regular baking pan and line it with parchment paper or line it with coconut oil or nonstick cooking spray for easy removal.

 If your almond butter is on the solid side you may want to pop it into the microwave, or warm it on the stovetop for a bit until it has a more runny consistency which will make it easier to work with.

 In a medium bowl mash the bananas until it is a smooth mixture.